Choosing A Dog Groomer

 • If he's not too comfortable with strangers, ask how the groomer would handle the situation to make sure your pet stays calm, and doesn't become too stressed.

-• You may need to stay with your pet on his first visit, until he feels comfortable with the groomer.
+• You may need to stay with your Cocker Spaniel on his first visit, until he feels at ease with the groomer.

-Using a dog groomer for the first time can be a very stressful experience for you (and your pooch), so it's important to ensure you do the research.
+Using a dog groomer for the first time can be a very stressful experience for you (and your pooch), so it's important to make sure you do your homework.

-Unfortunately, no matter how much research you do, you can't always guarantee that you will be happy with the end result - a bit like trying a new hairdresser.
+Unfortunately, no matter how much research you do, you can't always guarantee that you will be happy with the end result.
+It's a bit like trying a new hairdresser.

-If you're not happy with your chosen dog groomer, simply move on and try somewhere else.
+If you're not happy with the dog groomer you've chosen, simply chalk it up to experience and move on and try somewhere else!